pospi/jschema.binding/README.md

 About
 -----
 JSchema.Binding is a lightweight framework for managing complex, data-driven UIs.
-It allows for binding UI callbacks to data records and for manipulating those records' data.
+It allows for binding UI callbacks to data *models* and *records* (or instances), and for manipulating those records' data.
 In a nutshell, it basically serves to keep your UI fresh, synchronised and responsive.
 Everything else is up to you.

 Binding performs no ajax operations and is not a full MVC framework, but could easily be used as a strong foundation to build one.
 If you are after something more heavyweight, try the excellent [http://backbonejs.org/](Backbone.js) (which indeed influences some of Binding's design).